chebincarl/hexo/source/_posts/Layers.md

 ** Assigning（分配） Layers **

-Now that you have created a new layer, you have to（必须） assign the layer to one of the game objects.
+Now that you have created a new layer, you have to（必须） assign the layer to one of the GameObjects.

 {% asset_img 2.png %}

-In the tag manager we assigned the Player layer to be in layer 8.
+In the Tags and Layers window  assigned the Player layer to be in layer 8.

 ** Drawing only a part of the scene with the camera’s culling mask **